DAOs are an effective and safe way to work with like-minded folks around the globe.

 Share-based DAOs are more permissioned, but still quite open.
-Any prospective members can submit a proposal to join the DAO, usually offering tribute of some value in the form of tokens or work.
+Any prospective members can submit a proposal to join the DAO, usually offering a tribute of some value in the form of tokens or work.
 Shares represent direct voting power and ownership.
-Members can exit at anytime with their proportionate share of the treasury.
+Members can exit at any time with their proportionate share of the treasury.

 Typically used for more closer-knit, human-centric organizations like charities, worker collectives, and investment clubs.
 Can also govern protocols and tokens as well.